How It Is Done continued...

 the deceased person did not know about.
 For example, the pathologist may find

-cancer during the autopsy, or examination of the liver may show
+cancer during the autopsy, or results of a liver test may show

 cirrhosis, which can occur from the overuse of